Cthulhu5227/Argumentation/explicit.md

-An [[arguments | argument]] is explicit if it proves a point definitely and leaves no room for error.
+An [[Arguments| argument]] is explicit if it proves a point definitely and leaves no room for error.